Verifiable Quantum Advantage without Structure: Introduction

 Our results do not appear to contradict Conjecture~\ref{conj:aa14}, since they are for \emph{search} problems as opposed to \emph{decision} problems.
 In particular, our quantum algorithm for generating proofs of quantumness/breaking the one-wayness does not compute a function, but rather samples from a set of possible values.
 Assuming Conjecture~\ref{conj:aa14} shows that this is inherent.
-We leverage this feature to yield the following: \begin{theorem}Assuming Conjecture~\ref{conj:aa14}, relative to a random oracle there exists a one- (resp. two-) message certifiable randomness protocol against a single uniform (resp. non-uniform) quantum device.
+We leverage this feature to yield the following: \begin{theorem}Assuming Conjecture~\ref{conj:aa14}, relative to a random oracle there exists a one- (resp. \mbox{two-)} message certifiable randomness protocol against a single uniform (resp. non-uniform) quantum device.
 By adding a final message from the verifier to the prover, our protocols become public coin and publicly verifiable. \end{theorem} Here, certifiable randomness~\cite{FOCS:BCMVV18} means the classical verifier, if it accepts, is able to expand a small random seed $s$ into a truly random bit-string $x,|x|\gg |s|$, with the aid of a single quantum device.
 Conditioned on the verifier accepting, $x$ remains truly random even if the device is adversarial.
+We remark that $|x|\gg |s|$ is the key property that makes certifiable randomness non-trivial: It enables the verifier to create a large random string $x$ from a much smaller random seed $s$.
+In addition, we remark that the random seed $s$ is used only in the verifier's postprocessing for deriving $x$ and not used during the protocol execution in our construction.

 We note that our results are the best possible: if the final message is from prover to verifier, the protocols cannot be publicly verifiable.
 Indeed, the prover could force, say, the first output bit to be 0 by generating a candidate final message, computing the what the outputted string would be, and then re-sampling the final message until the first output bit is 1.
 Our one- and two-message protocols therefore require verifier random coins that are kept from the prover.
 In our protocols, however, these secret random coins can be sampled and even published after the prover's message.
 The result is that, by adding a final message from the verifier, our protocols are public coin and publicly verifiable.